MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-mysql-resource-provider-deploy.md

 - **The resource provider itself**, which processes provisioning requests and exposes database resources.
 - **Servers that host MySQL Server**, which provide capacity for databases, called Hosting Servers.

 This release no longer creates a MySQL instance.
 You must create them and/or provide access to external SQL instances.
-You can visit the [Azure Stack Quickstart Gallery](https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/mysql-standalone-server-windows) for an example template that can create a MySQL server for you or download and deploy a MySQL Server from the Marketplace.
+Visit the [Azure Stack Quickstart Gallery](https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/mysql-standalone-server-windows) for an example template that can:
+- create a MySQL server for you
+- download and deploy a MySQL Server from the Marketplace.

-![NOTE] Any hosting servers installed on a multi-node Azure Stack must be created from a tenant subscription, not the Default Provider Subscription.
+![NOTE] Hosting servers installed on a multi-node Azure Stack must be created from a tenant subscription.
+They can't be created from the Default Provider Subscription.
 In other words, they must be created from the tenant portal or from a PowerShell session with an appropriate login.
 All hosting servers are chargeable VMs and must have appropriate licenses.
 The service administrator can be the owner of that subscription.

 ### Required Privileges
 The system account must have the following privileges: